jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 **Step 3.
 Issue an AS3 declaration to the a remote BIG-IP**

 Issue the sample declaration from the AS3 clouddocs documentation to the AS3 Container endpoint.
-We will add the `targetHost`, `targetUsername`, and `targetPassphrase` attributes in the declaration, thus deploying the declaration to your remote BIG-IP.
+We will add the `targetHost`, `targetPort`, `targetUsername`, and `targetPassphrase` attributes in the declaration, thus deploying the declaration to your remote BIG-IP.

 **Use curl in the F5 Container Demonstration Device SSH session**